obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Build a Bases view.md

     this.registerBasesView(ExampleViewType, {
       name: "Example",
       icon: 'lucide-graduation-cap',
-      factory: (controller, containerEl) => new MyBasesView(controller, containerEl),
+      factory: (controller, containerEl) => {
+        new MyBasesView(controller, containerEl)
+      },
       options: () => ([
         {
-          type: 'text',                      // The type of option. 'text' is a text input.
+          // The type of option. 'text' is a text input.
+          type: 'text',
-          displayName: 'Property separator', // The name displayed in the settings menu.
+          // The name displayed in the settings menu.
+          displayName: 'Property separator',
-          key: 'separator',                  // The value saved to the view settings.
+          // The value saved to the view settings.
+          key: 'separator',
-          default: ' - ',                    // The default value for this option.
+          // The default value for this option.
+          default: ' - ',
         },
         // ...
     ]),